jayachandra2128/Emotion-Detection-System-on-Twitter-Data/readme.txt

   imblearn - pip install imblearn autocorrect - pip install autocorrect
 5.)
 The project folder consists of two files which were :
-    NLP_project_Naive-Bayes-Classifier.ipynb   ( this file has Naive Bayes approach) NLP_project_DeepLearning.ipynb             (this file has deep learning approach)
+    Naive-Bayes-Classifier.ipynb   ( this file has Naive Bayes approach) DeepLearning.ipynb             (this file has deep learning approach)

 6.)
 Make sure you have the slang.txt file which has frequent short words used by poeple in social networking platforms (it is included in the project folder)